apike/allenpike.com/_posts/2025-06-30-coding-agents.md

 I think that’s pretty cool.

-[^1]: This seemed objectively bokners, but especially on days where o3 is slow and you're churning out easy fixes and polish items, it can be effective.
+[^1]: This seemed objectively bonkers, but especially on days where o3 is slow and you're churning out easy fixes and polish items, it can be effective.
 Jenn tried three at once, but it was a bit much.